Is it safe for a woman to have an occasional beer, glass of wine, or other alcoholic beverage when she is pregnant?

 According to the CDC and the U.S. Surgeon General, “There is no known safe amount of alcohol to drink while pregnant.
 There is also no known safe time during pregnancy or safe type of alcohol.”
 According to the American Academy of Pediatrics: “There is no safe amount of alcohol when a woman is pregnant.
 Evidence-based research has found that drinking even small amounts of alcohol while pregnant can increase the risk of miscarriage, stillbirth, prematurity, or sudden infant death syndrome.”

-No. When you drink alcohol, so does your unborn baby.
-Any amount of alcohol, even if it’s just one glass of wine, passes from the mother to the baby.
-Developing babies lack the ability to process, or metabolize, alcohol through the liver or other organs.
-They absorb all of the alcohol and have the same blood alcohol concentration as the mother.
-It makes no difference if the alcohol is a liquor or distilled spirit such as vodka.
+When you drink alcohol, so does your developing baby.
+Any amount of alcohol, even the alcohol in one glass of wine, passes through the placenta from the mother to the growing baby.
+Developing babies lack the ability to process or metabolize alcohol through the liver or other organs.
+The embryo or fetus has the same blood alcohol concentration as the mother.
+It makes no difference if the alcoholic drink consumed is a beer, glass of wine or a distilled spirit or liquor such as vodka.

 The University of Queensland, 2013.
 This study finds “women who regularly drink as little as two glasses of wine per drinking session while pregnant can adversely impact their child’s results at school.”